lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

 The remaining sections of this document discuss the classes included with the MarkupKit framework:

 * `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by an iOS application
+* `LMRowView` and `LMColumnView` - layout views that arrange subviews in a horizontal or vertical line, respectively
+* `LMSpacer` - view that creates flexible space between other views
+* `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies
+* `LMAnchorView` - view that optionally anchors subviews to one or more edges
-* `LMTableView`/`LMTableViewCell` - `UITableView` and `UITableViewCell` subclasses, respectively, that facilitate the declaration of table view content
+* `LMTableView`, `LMTableViewCell`, and `LMTableViewHeaderFooterView` - `UITableView`, `UITableViewCell`, and `UITableViewHeaderFooterView` subclasses, respectively, that facilitate the declaration of table view content
 * `LMTableViewController` - `UITableViewController` subclass that simplifies management of an `LMTableView`
-* `LMCollectionView`/`LMCollectionViewCell` - `UICollectionView` and `UICollectionViewCell` subclasses, respectively, that facilitate declaration of collection view content
+* `LMCollectionView` and `LMCollectionViewCell` - `UICollectionView` and `UICollectionViewCell` subclasses, respectively, that facilitate declaration of collection view content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
 * `LMScrollView` - subclass of `UIScrollView` that automatically adapts to the size of its content
 * `LMPageView` - subclass of `UIScrollView` that facilitates the declaration of paged content
-* `LMRowView` and `LMColumnView` - layout views that arrange subviews in a horizontal or vertical line, respectively
-* `LMSpacer` - view that creates flexible space between other views
-* `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies
-* `LMAnchorView` - view that optionally anchors subviews to one or more edges
 * `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively
 * `LMPlayerView` - view that presents an AV player